daliclass/rxpy-backpressure/README.md

 ## Goals
 This projects goal is to provide a simple api that allows the addition of backpressure strategies with RxPy.

-## Project Roadmap
-- [X] Support Latest strategy
-- [X] Develop a small application to show the use of the library
-- [X] Support Drop strategy
-- [ ] Support Buffer strategy
-- [ ] Support Error Strategy

 ## Getting Started
 To get started pull the code from pypi with a ```pip install rxpy_backpressure``` the project can be found [here](https://pypi.org/project/rxpy-backpressure/)